DoTheEvo/XCPng-basics/README.md

   Tried it and it looked good.
 Bit complicated, bit unpolished, but very powerful.
   The thing is that I never felt drawn to it.
 It felt like I would be spending a lot of time learning the ins and outs to feel confident about it and while that's expected, it's still a chore.
-A chore that's much easier when theres enthusiasm for a project, but for some reason I did not feel it.<br>
+It would be easier if I felt enthusiasm for the project, but for some reason it was not there.<br>
   This made me want to stick longer with esxi and let proxmox cook, get few more major releases and improvements as vmware refuges start to give input and money.